mjboos/voxelwiseencoding/README.md

 This app allows you to train voxel-wise encoding models for a BIDS dataset with a BIDS-compliant stimulus representation.
 To specify parameters for the processing of the stimulus (e.g.lagging and offsetting relative to fMRI), you can specify parameters that are supplied to `make_X_Y` in the `preprocessing` module as a JSON file.
 Similarly you can specify parameters to be supplied to `get_ridge_plus_scores` in the `encoding` module as a JSON as well.
 Masking is done by default, by checking for masks in `output_dir/masks/` that are either named `sub-PARTICIPANT_LABEL_mask.nii.gz` (where PARTICIPANT_LABEL is the label provided by the user) or that are named `group_mask.nii.gz`.
 To disable masking call with the lag `--no-masking`.
+Voxel-encoding models are trained in a cross-validation scheme: the parameter `n_splits` that is supplied to `get_ridge_plus_scores` via a configuation JSON file determines the number of folds in the cross-validation.
+Each fold is left out once, while a model is trained (and hyperparameters are tuned) on the remaining folds - model validation is done by voxel-wise [product moment correlation](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) between the predicted and observed fMRI activity for the left-out fold and saved as a 4D nifti in the output folder (with one image per left-out fold).
+Similarly, for each left-out fold, Ridge regression models (trained on the remaining folds) are saved as a pickle file in the output folder.

 ### Documentation